CEO, Abacus Data

 “Millennials can be more demanding, but they also want to make a difference,” he explains.

 Dr. Coletto’s interest in influencing public policy began early, with a decision to enter the Strategic Public Opinion and Policy Analysis specialization in the Bachelor of Public Affairs and Policy Management program.
 He continued his studies in our Department of Political Science before going on to earn a PhD at the University of Calgary.
-Today, he teaches courses on polling as Adjunct Professor in Carleton’s Arthur Kroeger College of Public Affairs.
+Today, he teaches courses on polling as an Adjunct Professor in Carleton’s Arthur Kroeger College of Public Affairs.

 “Carleton continues to be a fundamental part of who I am and where I am in my career and my life.
 I use what I learned in my quantitative and qualitative research classes every single day,” he says.